 1/3 cup sprouted brown rice flour or almond flour

 1 tablespoon of ghee, melted

 Preheat oven to 400°F. Line a small baking sheet with parchment paper.

-Cook cauliflower on stovetop until dry, being cautious to not burn it.
-Measure out the 1 cup after it's cooked for as it loses water, its volume shrinks by about half.
-Add to a large bowl along with all ingredients.
+Cook cauliflower rice on stovetop until dry, being cautious to not burn it.
+Alternatively, cook in the microwave for 7 - 8 minutes.
+Allow to cool and add to a large bowl along with all ingredients.

 Stir to combine evenly, then press into a 1/4" thick rectangle on the prepared baking sheet.
 My best tip is to wet your hands before pressing to avoid the raw dough sticking to your hands.